Waldorf: Why's it called a medium?

 Gonzo the Great is a pain in the...

 - Ten Paces and Turn: Mercilessly spoofed in #9 when Statler and Waldorf fight over the newest guest star; firstly, they're doing it with rotten tomatoes.
 Secondly, the woman doesn't want either of them, Pops' the happy winner.
 Thirdly, the guest star is older than she looks.
 A lot older.

 - Uncanny Family Resemblance: Beauregard and his cousin Mo.

 - Writing Around Trademarks: Because the publisher was unsure if having the comic book license of The Muppets enabled them to use elements from Muppet Babies (1984), Skeeter is never called by name.
-She's referred to as "Scooter's Sister", Scooter calls her "Sis" and Gonzo calls her "Whatshername."
+She's referred to as "Scooter's Sister", Scooter calls her "Sis", Gonzo calls her "Whatshername", and Andy and Randy call her "the genius" (because she can work a doorknob).
 Fozzie begins to say her name at one point but is interrupted.
 The name "Skeeter" only appears on the last two pages of issue #7.